How To Plant, Grow, & Harvest Jalapenos

 Jalapenos start out green and then turn red, orange, or yellow when they are ripe.
 Once the peppers have reached the desired color, they can be picked and used fresh or cooked in recipes.
 With a little care, homegrown jalapenos can provide a tasty addition to any meal.

-How To Grow Jalapenos From Seeds
+How To Grow From Seeds

 Eight to ten weeks prior to the anticipated last frost date, start seeds indoors in a tray of moist seed-starting mix.
 During the germination stage, expose the tray to 16 hours of artificial light, and make sure the soil temperature stays between 65 and 80 degrees Fahrenheit.